meilisearch/documentation/learn/configuration/instance_options.md

 Prevents a Meilisearch instance with an existing database from throwing an error when using `--import-dump`.
 Instead, the dump will be ignored and Meilisearch will launch using the existing database.

-This command will throw an error if `--import-dump` is not defined.
+This option will trigger an error if `--import-dump` is not defined.

 _This option is not available as an environment variable._